suku19/windows-auto-lock-preventer/README.md

 inactivity.
 Windows still hasn’t figured out that your PC is active when a video stream is running in the background, especially when its not being watched in the full screen mode!

-Using this applicatio we can avoid such scenarios.
+Using this applicatio we can prevent windows auto lock.

 ## **How to Run:**